pulumi/docs/pulumi-hugo/themes/default/content/what-is/resolve-unable-to-locate-credentials.md

 ---
-title: An error occurred (InvalidClientTokenId) when calling the ListBuckets operation
+title: Unable to locate credentials
 allow_long_title: true
 meta_desc: |
      Use Pulumi ESC and dynamic credentials to run commands like aws ListBuckets in a more secure and seamless way.
 type: what-is
-page_title: An error occurred (InvalidClientTokenId) when calling the ListBuckets operation
+page_title: Unable to locate credentials
 ---

-The error message "An error occurred (InvalidClientTokenId) when calling the ListBuckets operation" in AWS (Amazon Web Services) indicates that the security token included in the request is invalid.
-AWS uses security tokens for authentication and authorization purposes.
-When you attempt an AWS CLI operation with an invalid token value, this error arises.
+The error message "Unable to locate credentials" typically occurs in AWS (Amazon Web Services) when the AWS CLI or SDKs cannot find the necessary credentials for authentication.
+AWS requires a valid AWS Access Key Id and AWS Secret Access Key or an IAM role with associated permissions to access its services.
+This error arises when these credentials are either missing or incorrectly configured.

-[Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a solution to the challenges of managing temporary credentials and can make errors like this a thing of the past.
+[Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a solution to the challenges of managing credentials and can make errors like this a thing of the past.
 By enabling the [management of dynamic credentials from AWS using OIDC](/blog/esc-env-run-aws/), Pulumi ESC simplifies and secures your AWS CLI operations.
-This approach eliminates the need for manual refreshing of temporary credentials and is a more secure solution than the use of long-term credentials, which can often present a security risk.
+This approach eliminates the need for manually providing credentials and is a more secure solution than the use of long-term credentials, which can often present a security risk.
 Pulumi ESC also enables you to focus on your tasks without the interruption of credential-related errors, providing a more efficient flow for your AWS operations and tasks.

 ## Using Pulumi ESC for dynamic credentials with AWS